Approximately Counting Embeddings into Random Graphs

 For simplicity, we will discuss only the case where $H$ is a union of $n/3$ vertex disjoint triangles (other cases where $H$ is a union of fewer vertex disjoint triangles can be handled similarly).
 Even though $H$ doesn't have a decomposition, there is a simple fpras for counting copies of $H$ in random graphs.
-Extension to other possible cases of template graphs with triangles in them as permissible under the conditions of Theorem \ref{first} is straightforward.
 Let $s_1,\dots,s_n$ be the vertices in $H$, with every triplet $s_{3i+1},s_{3i+2},s_{3i+3}$ forming a triangle in $H$ (for $i=0,..,n/3-1$).